MagicDuck/dotfiles/README.md

 TODO:
 - kitty - diff
 - xmonad - workspaces + keybindings fix
-- scratchpad terminal?
 - kde mouse icon - set same as x one
 - taking notes on linux (vim, emacs, evernote?)
 - figure out how to auto-lock screen
-- dunst - notification manager - should we start it using dbus instea?
-- slack notifications